squeak-today/squeak/README.md

 - 1 vocab question
 - 1 understanding question for each level of CEFR up to the story's CEFR level.

+All available widgets for use in story writing are in `frontend/src/components/StoryWidgets.js`.

 ### `/supabase` (semi-optional)
 Contains migrations and code to interact with Supabase via code if needed.
 Needs a `.env` file with the following format: